Backup158/Backup158.github.io/Darktide_Mod_Managers.md

 # Vortex
 [Nexus Link](https://www.nexusmods.com/site/mods/684)

+> [!CAUTION]
-I actually don't have much experience with Vortex for Darktide.
+> I actually don't have much experience with Vortex for Darktide.
+This may not be accurate to the current version because I am not setting up yet another mod manager.

 The main benefit is being able to use collections.
-It also comes with the other standard mod manager things
+It also comes with the other standard mod manager things.

+Downside is that you need to set load before/after rules or use the oddly laggy load order tab (if you don't go AML).
+Also need to purge/redeploy on new mod installation.

 ---
 # Benefits Comparison Table